sachinsree47/Crypsia/README.md

 ## License

-This project is intended for educational and research purposes.
+This project is intended for educational and educational demonstration purposes.